kumarlabgit/ESL-PSC/README.md

 3. Inside the extracted folder, double-click `ESL-PSC.exe` to launch.
    • Windows SmartScreen will warn that the executable is unsigned.
 Click **More info** and then **Run anyway** to continue.

-If you are on Linux or prefer to run from source, continue with the installation instructions below.
+If you are on Linux or prefer to run from source, use the installation options listed above.

 ## Command Line Usage ##
 To use the ESL-PSC command line interface (CLI), run `esl-psc` with the necessary arguments and options.
 The main analysis pipeline can be run either directly (`esl-psc ...`) or explicitly as `esl-psc run ...`.
-Utility functionality is available as subcommands: `esl-psc pairs`, `esl-psc site-counter`, and `esl-psc plot`.
+Utility functionality is available as subcommands including `esl-psc pairs` and `esl-psc site-counter`.

 You can provide the input parameters and options through the command line or by creating a configuration file called esl_psc_config.txt.
 When using a configuration file, provide one argument per line.